clulab/SBM_2022_LIvES/README.md

 ### 0. Definitions

-We created this small glossary for those who are unfamiliar with machine learning and AI terminology but would like to learn more about our work.
+We created this small glossary for those who are unfamiliar with some of the machine learning and natural language processing terminology we use but would like to learn more about our work.

 1. [Natural Language Processing (NL)](https://en.wikipedia.org/wiki/Natural_language_processing).
 A field of research and engineering concerned with the computational analysis of natural language data.
 2. [Machine Learning (ML)](https://en.wikipedia.org/wiki/Machine_learning).
 A field of research and engineering concerned with the study of algorithms that, through applied statistics, improve on their own predictions over different kinds of data.